As I get more addicted to life in lomography, I learned about getting even more creative with Film Swapping with other lomographers.

 You can find willing collaborators at any lomo forums.
 I found my first few accomplices through Flickr Film Swap group.
 Later, I will just post invite to other lomo forums and I get enthusiastic responses.

-I have 6 collaborator pals right now, (from Germany, Switzerland, Austria, Brazil, Singapore, and Thailand) at the moment.
+I have 6 collaborator pals so far, from Germany, Switzerland, Austria, Brazil, Singapore, and Thailand.
 Normally after agreeing to swap films, we each shoot a roll, rewind, and send to the other person.
 This way, both persons will start a roll and have a roll to develop.
 So I should end up with 12 rolls worth of result in the end (buying 6 rolls & develop+scan 6 rolls).

 You can agree on things before hand like whether to use positive or negative.
 I usually prefer to use positives for XPRO.
 You can also agree on themes like all horizontal? all verticals? all faces? all buildings? or just be totally random!